Hi there! I’m so glad you stopped by.

-So I left the investment world, went to law school, and began practicing relationship-based estate planning and elder law in sunny Sarasota, Florida.
+So I left the investment world, went to law school, and began practicing relationship-based estate planning in sunny Sarasota, Florida.

 I’m a real person with real experiences – many probably similar to yours.
 The experiences I had prior to going to law school help me understand how life really works – not how some book says it should work.